 Best way to get around Sa Pa

-Motorbikes, with or without a driver, can be arranged through hotels in Sa Pa; self-drive is available (from around $7/day) but you will need to be an experienced biker to tackle the stony mountain tracks; make sure you test the bike for faults before leaving town.
-A bike with a driver will cost around $10/day.
+Motorbikes, with or without a driver, can be arranged through hotels in Sa Pa; self-drive is available but you will need to be an experienced biker to tackle the stony mountain tracks; make sure you test the bike for faults before leaving town.

 It’s also possible to hire your own jeep and driver (around $100/day) via Sa Pa’s tour operators, depending on availability, but if you want to tackle the whole northwestern circuit you’ll find cheaper long-term prices in Hanoi.

 Despite the glut of guesthouses and hotels in Sa Pa, rooms can still be in short supply in the summer months, pushing up prices by as much as fifty percent.
 Most hotels bump up prices over weekends too, when the town is crawling with Vietnamese tourists, so it’s worth considering a midweek visit.
 Most places offer some kind of heating, such as electric blankets, but it’s best to check rather than risk shivering all night.
 Foreigners can also now stay in many of Sa Pa’s surrounding minority villages, though you’ll need to arrange this through guesthouses and travel agencies, as independent trekking and village visits are frowned upon.

 Best places to eat in Sa pa